WeegeeNumbuh1/FlightGazer/README.md

 <br>

 > [!TIP]
 > An important one is `-e`, which switches the display renderer from `rgbmatrix` to `RGBMatrixEmulator`.
-This is useful in case you are not able to run the display output on physical hardware and is the fallback when actual hardware is not available.<br> By default, `RGBMatrixEmulator` can be viewed through a web browser:
+This is useful in case you are not able to run the display output on physical hardware and is the fallback when actual hardware is not available.
+> <br><b>Note: Running the emulator *is slow!*</b>, especially on single-board computers such as the Raspberry Pi.
+> <br><b>Animations might be choppy or laggy</b> depending on your system and enabled settings. (expect less than 7 FPS on a Raspberry Pi 3/Zero 2W)
+> <br>
+> <br>By default, `RGBMatrixEmulator` can be viewed through a web browser:
 > - `http://IP-address-of-device-running-FlightGazer:8888`
 > - `http://localhost:8888` (on the device running FlightGazer)

 <details><summary>Advanced use</summary>